-The management of the Group reviews an aging analysis at the end of each reporting period, and makes allowance for obsolete and slow-moving inventory items identified that are no longer suitable for sale.
+The management of the Group reviews an aging analysis of inventories at the end of each reporting period, and makes allowance for obsolete and slow-moving inventory items identified that are no longer suitable for sale.
 The management estimates the net realisable value for finished goods based primarily on the latest invoice prices and current market conditions.
 The Group carries out an inventory review on a product-by-product basis at the end of each reporting period and makes allowance for obsolete items.
-As at 31 December 2014, the carrying amounts of inventories were approximately HK\$29,947,000 (2013: HK\$17,166,000).
-There were no inventories being written-down for the year ended 31 December 2014 (2013: HK\$2,016,000).
+As at 31 December 2015, the carrying amounts of inventories were approximately HK\$39,795,000 (2014: HK\$29,947,000).
+No impairment losses were recognised as at 31 December 2015 (2014: Nil).